chef-partners/azure-chef-extension/README.md

     # After applying patch to Extension increase extension's RevisionNumber by 1
     New Extension Version will be 1210.12.4.1001

+##Tagging
+We tag the extension with every extension publish.
+We have started tagging from extension 1206.12.3.0.
+Prior to that tags are not available.
+Before tagging we update the README(if required), CHANGELOG and RELEASE_NOTES.

 ##Build and Packaging
 You can use rake tasks to build and publish the new builds to Azure subscription.